Kantapatlao/FRA333_HW3_6501_6515/README.md

 2. Chawit Supcharoen ID: 65340500015

 ## Too long; Didn't read!
 This repository hosts FRA333 Homework#3 answer.
-Three important files in this repo are:
+Three important files in this repository are:

-1. **FRA333_HW3_6501_6515.py** is the answer compute using velocity propagation method.
+1. **FRA333_HW3_6501_6515.py** is the answer compute by using velocity propagation method.
-2. **testScript.py** is a script used to proof the answer is correct with the help of roboticstoolbox-python package.
+2. **testScript.py** is a script used to verify the answer with the help of roboticstoolbox-python package.
 3. **HW3_utils.py** is provided by instructor to compute transformation matrix.

 ### How to run the code?